NH-Shohan/notionuxt/README.md

 ### CSS Variables

-The editor uses the following CSS variables for theming:
+The editor uses the following CSS variables for theming.
+Default values are defined in the `defaults` layer and can be overridden:

 ```css
 :root {